youngboy/engine-docs/source/setup-node.md

   }
 }
 ```
-Once tracing and cacheControl are instrumented, the size of responses between your GraphQL API and Engine proxy will increase, because the responses will be augmented with additional tracing data.
+Once tracing and cacheControl are instrumented, the size of responses between your GraphQL API and Engine proxy will increase, because the responses will be enriched with tracing data.

-Because of this, we recommend that you enable gzip [`compression`](https://github.com/expressjs/compression)  in your GraphQL server, since the added volume from the tracing format compresses well.
+Because of this, we recommend that you enable gzip [`compression`](https://github.com/expressjs/compression) on your GraphQL server, since the added volume from the tracing format compresses well.

 If you are interested in creating a highly performant application, you can turn on [caching](https://www.apollographql.com/docs/engine/caching.html) and [automatic persisted queries](https://www.apollographql.com/docs/engine/auto-persisted-queries.html).

+We'll explain how to ensure compression is enabled in the next step.

 <h1 id="configure-proxy">Choose a setup configuration that's right for you</h1>